schollz/gatherum/1/README.md

 }.play(target: context.xg);
 ```

-3. in `Engine_ID1.sc`, create a command definition that can be used from within lua. a simple one that each could have is amplitude to change the levels.
+3. in `Engine_Downtown.sc`, create a command definition that can be used from within lua. a simple one that each could have is amplitude to change the levels.

 ```
 this.addCommand("ampX", "f", { arg msg;